A Foodcentric Life

 Smokes baby back ribs on a large piece of foil with a rib spritz bottle ready for wrapping.

 Remove the ribs from the smoker and place each rack on a double layer of heavy-duty foil.
-Spray with your rib spritz, then fold the foil around the ribs to form a sealed packet.
-You want the edges crimped well to prevent leaks, but not wrapped tightly—give the ribs a little room to steam.
+Spritz the ribs, then fold the foil around them to form a sealed packet.
+Crimp the edges well to prevent leaks, but don't wrap so tightly that the foil is plastered to the meat-leave a little space for heat and steam to circulate.
 Return the foil-wrapped ribs to the smoker and cook for 2 more hours.

 Ribs wrapped in a foil packet for phase two of smoking, on grill grates.